Quantification of the cascading tipping probability from the AMOC to the Amazon rainforest: Model description

-where $U$ represents a potential and $W$ a Wiener process.
-The corresponding Fokker-Planck equation then gives $U(T)=-\sigma^2\log(p_e)/2$, where $p_e$ denotes the empirical probability density function. \cite{Hirota2011} disregarded noise scaling to focus on the shape of the potential ($U/\sigma^2$).
-Here, the noise we introduce relates either to the variability of the AMOC (see Sec~\ref{sec:amoc_model}) or to the fire process (see Sec.~\ref{sec:fire_term}), not directly to the tree cover dynamics, so we also focus on the sole shape of the potential.
+where $U$ represents a potential, $W$ a Wiener process and $\epsilon$ its amplitude.
+The corresponding Fokker-Planck equation then gives $U(T)=-\epsilon^2\log(p_e)/2$, where $p_e$ is the empirical probability density function. \cite{Hirota2011} disregarded noise scaling to focus on the shape of the potential ($U/\epsilon^2$).
+Here, the noise we introduce in the AMOC-Amazon model relates either to the variability of the AMOC (see Sect.~\ref{sec:amoc_model}) or to the fire process (see Sect.~\ref{sec:fire_term}), not directly to the tree cover dynamics, so we also focus on the sole shape of the potential.

-KDE heavily relies on a choice of bandwidth $h$.
-We follow here~\cite{Hirota2011} as well: $h=1.06sn^{-1/5}$, where $s$ is the standard deviation of the data and $n$ the number of data points.
-As standard deviation we set $0.03$ times the full range of tree cover (in percentage, between $0$ and $100$).
-This value is a trade-off between the smoothing effect of too large a bandwidth (that would eliminate the rainforest-savannah bistability) and the noisy effect of a too-small one (that would create spurious local minima).
+However, the correct reconstruction of the probability density through KDE heavily depends on a so-called bandwidth parameter $h$, which determines the smoothness of the resulting distribution.
+A too large value of $h$ may hide the distribution's structure by smoothing it too much, while a too small value results in the presence of data artifacts.
+Like~\cite{Hirota2011}, we follow Silverman's rule of thumb: $h=1.06sn^{-1/5}$, where $n\sim3.10^5$ is the number of data points and $s$ is set to $3$, which corresponds to $0.03$ times the full range of tree cover (in percentage, between zero and $100$)~\cite{Hirota2011}.
+We found empirically that, to preserve the bimodality of the $T$-MAP and $T$-MCWD distributions, $s$ had to be smaller than $6$.
+Choosing $s=3$ provides a good trade-off between the smoothing effect of too large a bandwidth (that would eliminate the rainforest-low tree cover bistability) and the noisy effect of a too-small one (that would create spurious local minima).
+For comparison, the equivalents of Fig.~\ref{fig:potentials}, but computed with $s=1,2,5$ and $7$ (respectively Fig.~\ref{fig:pot_1}, Fig.~\ref{fig:pot_2}, Fig.~\ref{fig:pot_5}, Fig.~\ref{fig:pot_7}) are shown in Appendix~\ref{app:potentials}.